11 min read

 Mistake 4: Not Naming Indexes Explicitly

-Laravel auto-generated index names that were 64+ characters and got truncated in MySQL.
+Laravel auto-generated index names that were 64+ characters and got truncated by MySQL.
 Debugging foreign key errors was a nightmare.

 Fix: Always provide explicit names: $table->index('column', 'idx_short_name');